Shawn Mendes' Family Life: Inside ‘Nervous’ Singer’s Relationships With His Mum, Sister And Dad

 Giving her big brother some competition in the Mendes household, Aaliyah has become a celebrity in her own right.

-Aged only 14, she’s a social media success with over 650,000 followers on Instagram where she posts all about her life.
+She’s a social media success with over 800,000 followers on Instagram where she posts all about her life.
+However, she rarely posts about her brother on there... as in, there are absolutely NO PHOTOS of the two of them together (except a throwback full family pic).

 (Shawn Mendes/Instagram)